dsheiko/cjsc/README.md

 node cjsc main.js build.js --config=config.json
 ```

-If 3rd party code expose the only object, it can be done like thaT:
+If 3rd party code exposes the only object, it can be done like that:

 `config.json`:
 ```javascript
 {